Planning to pop the question in London and wondering where to do it? Here are my Top Locations for a London Proposal

 Some of London’s urban areas offer different attractions depending on the time of year.
 For example, in the winter Somerset House has an ice rink, the Southbank a Christmas Market, and Hyde Park a pop up theme park called Winter Wonderland.

-While it doesn’t rain in London as much as its reputation suggests, it is always good to have a Plan B. If you’re unlucky with the weather and don’t want to delay your proposal you can enjoy one of London’s covered areas, such as Borough Market, The Barbican, Covent Garden and Leadenhall Market.
+While it doesn’t rain in London as much as its reputation suggests, it is always good to have a Plan B. If you’re unlucky with the weather and don’t want to delay your proposal, you can enjoy one of London’s covered areas, such as Borough Market, The Barbican, Covent Garden and Leadenhall Market.

 With your proposal being such a special moment, you may wish to relive the moment in years to come through photos.
 They’re also a great way to share the experience with your loved ones.
 As a bonus, your photographer would also be able to help support you in planning your proposal with location, timing and logistic recommendations.
 If you’re interested, you can find out more about my proposal photography packages here.